-It is therefore recommended that Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 20 September 2017 to 20 October 2017, as detailed in Attachment 1 to this Report.
+It is therefore recommended that Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 20 September 2017 to 20 October 2017, as detailed in Attachment 1 to Report CJ179-11/17.

 For the period 20 September to 10 October 2017, six documents were executed by affixing the Common Seal.
 A summary is provided below: